 One of the most pronounced results are the positive and negative intercepts for the southern and northern provinces, respectively.
-This result clearly captures the well-known North-South dichotomy, also displayed in Figure 1.
-In order to facilitate the interpretation of the cluster-specific coefficients, Figures 5 and 6 depict the average unstandardized observed covariates, the corresponding posterior mean $\hat{\beta}$ and the kernel density estimates of the posterior distribution of $\beta$ .
+This result clearly captures the well-known North-South dichotomy, also displayed in Fig. 1.
+In order to facilitate the interpretation of the cluster-specific coefficients, Figs. 5 and 6 depict the average unstandardized observed covariates, the corresponding posterior mean $\hat{\beta}$ and the kernel density estimates of the posterior distribution of $\beta$ .
 As every cluster has only one set of $\beta$ coefficients, each of the maps depicting the estimated values shows seven different hues of the chosen color.

 Observing both a negative and a positive effect of the participation rate might seem ambiguous, but is in line with the literature according to Elhorst (2003).
 A negative effect can stem from the fact that low participation rates are often coupled with low investments in human capital and low commitment to work, both attributes spurring unemployment.
+The positive effect on the other hand could indicate an insufficient job offer.